What is the meaning of salvation? Is it a place, a destination, a state of mind—or what? Many people speak of “being saved.” But what does that mean?

 Earlier, another man asked Jesus, “‘Good Teacher, what good thing shall I do that I may have eternal life?’
 So He said to him, ‘Why do you call Me good?
 No one is good but One, that is, God.
 But if you want to enter into life, keep the commandments’” (Matthew 19:16-17).

 What is salvation?
 It is a gift, and it cannot be earned (Ephesians 2:8).
 Yet we have been called to be “His workmanship, created in Christ Jesus for good works” (Ephesians 2:10).
 Keeping the commandments and laws of God are some of the good works Jesus told us we need to do.
 “Sin is the transgression of the law” (1 John 3:4, King James Version).
 Transgressions are violations of God’s law and His way of life.
-Therefore, the transgressions against God’s law have to end.
+Therefore, our transgressions against God’s law have to end.

 The road to salvation